phillipecardenuto/sciint-iqa/README.md

 For the IQA, we utilized the [PyIQA toolbox](https://github.com/chaofengc/IQA-PyTorch), which implements a variety of image quality metrics.

-The metric scores for each image are available in the `figshare-blots.csv` file located in the `data` directory.
+The metric scores for each image are available in the [figshare-blots.csv](data/figshare-blots.csv) file located in the `data` directory.
 This file also includes metadata required to download the images from Figshare.

-The complete analysis can be found in the `perform-iqa-analysis.ipynb` notebook, which is located in the `notebooks` directory.
+The complete analysis can be found in the [figshare-data-analysis.ipynb](notebooks/figshare-data-analysis.ipynb) notebook, which is located in the `notebooks` directory.

 ## Image Quality Results